Pozetiv4ik106/Armless-Detective-Wiki/Maps/Bathroom.md

 ---
-description: >-
-  Find out who decided it was a good idea to blow up the toilet and leave with 3 traces.
+description: “Find out who decided it was a good idea to blow up the toilet and leave with 3 traces.”
 cover: ../.gitbook/assets/file3_4.png
 coverY: 0
 ---